celo-org/docs/blog/04-18-2023-Understanding-Reentrancy-Attacks-And-How-To-Protect-Your-Smart-Contract-Using-Open-Zeppelin/Understanding-Reentrancy-Attacks-And-How-To-Protect-Your-Smart-Contract-Using-Open-Zeppelin.md

 ---
-title: Understanding Reentrancy Attacks And How To Protect Your Smart Contract Using Open Zeppelin
+title: Understanding Reentrancy Attacks And How To Protect Your Smart Contract Using OpenZeppelin
 description: In this tutorial we will explain how re-entrancy attacks work.
 And how to protect your smartcontract from such attacks
 authors:
   - name: Jonathan Iheme